sapper-dragon/trimmings/README.md

 ### LiveReload

-When using any of these tools, a file is generated for the use of triggering LiveReload if so desired.
-This file is generated everytime a change is made to any of the given files associated with the tools (*.css, *.svg, or *.md).
+When using any of these tools, a file is generated for the use of triggering LiveReload.
+This file is generated on startup, as well as everytime a change is made to any of the given files associated with the tools (*.css, *.svg, or *.md).
 The file is `./src/routes/_refresh.svelte`.
 You should add this to your `.gitignore` file:

 ```
 /src/routes/_refresh.svelte
 ```

 If you want this to actually trigger LiveReload, add it somewhere in your actual layout.
-I'm doing the following in any `_layout.svelte` file:
+I'm doing the following in `_layout.svelte`:

 ```html
 <Refresh/>